f32c/f32c/rtl/cpu/README.md

     dmem_data_out: std_logic_vector(31 downto 0);
 Input and output of 32-bit data are routed separately, f32c never does 3-state bus transfers.

+# non-deterministic cases

+The only supported behaviour of bus master is that from the moment it sets "adddress_strobe" to 1, it is no longer allowed to change anything on the bus neither to give up from the transfer before "data_ready" becomes 1.

+If bus state is changed during read cycle (before "data_ready" becomes 1), the bus content will be sampled after random number of clocks, depending on activity on other ports.

+If bus state is changed during write cycle (before "data_ready" becomes 1), the bus content will be sampled in the clock cycle previuos to the cycle when "data_ready" becomes 1.

 # cache